By Augusto Barros, VP, Cybersecurity Evangelist, Securonix

 For organizations doing business in today’s fast-paced, dispersed, digital landscape, the security of cloud data is a top priority.
 The advantages of adopting a cloud-based SIEM solution are numerous – scalability, elasticity, resiliency, lowered cost, real-time results, and overall efficiency make the shift to cloud-based security an easy decision for modern businesses.

 Whether your team favors increased data control with a customer-deployed model, less responsibility and capital expense with a cloud-native model, or somewhere in between with a cloud-hosted or hybrid model, a cloud SIEM solution can help you future proof your organization.
-Please look out for our next article – Cloud SIEM Fundamentals: Part Two – where we will continue discussing the basics of modern cloud SIEM solutions.
+Please look out for our next article – Features of a Cloud-native SIEM – where we will continue discussing the basics of modern cloud SIEM solutions.